m-lamonaca/programming-notes/Database/MongoDB.md

 | Embedded Document | `{"a": {...}}`                                   |
 | Embedded Array    | `{"b": [...]}`                                   |

-It's mandatory for each document ot have an uniwue field `_id`.
+It's mandatory for each document ot have an unique field `_id`.
 MongoDB automatically creates an `ObjectId()` if it's not provided.

 ## Databases & Collections Usage